rvosa/bio-phylo-xs/README_packaging.md

 without Inline::C. For this to work, the following needs to happen:

 1. make sure you have InlineX::C2XS installed.
-2. run the script `package_maker.pl` (possibly with the `--version x.x` flag)
+2. run the script `rebuild.sh`.
+This will created a CPAN-compatible folder structure and compile the contents.
+You can now step into this folder and run `make test`
-3. step into the directory Bio-PhyloXS-x.x and do the usual `perl Makefile.PL && make dist`
+3. to make a distribution, `make clean`, `make manifest`, `make dist`